-NUI Galway has a duty to promote responsible research conduct so that research integrity infuses academic culture.
-The Policy defines the principles underpinning the responsible conduct and management of research, throughout the whole lifecycle of research activity, in line with best practice recommendations as set out in the revised Policy Statement on Ensuring Research Integrity in Ireland (2018) which builds on the previous National Policy Statement on Ensuring Research Integrity in Ireland (2014) and the revised European Code of Conduct for Research Integrity (2017).
-The Policy provides a framework for the self-regulation of responsible research conduct by NUI Galway's research community.
+University of Galway has a duty to promote responsible research conduct so that research integrity infuses academic culture.
+This Policy defines the principles underpinning the responsible conduct and management of research throughout the lifecycle of research activity, in line with best practice recommendations as set out in the National Policy Statement on Ensuring Research Integrity in Ireland (2024) and the European Code of Conduct for Research Integrity (2023).
+This Policy provides a framework for the self-regulation of responsible research conduct by University of Galway's research community.